 - The WebCal based Object Event subscription feature for 3rd party software like Apple’s iCal, Microsoft’s Outlook, etc.

 - The legacy Old Web Client (no longer maintained, separately licensed, a.k.a.
-External Access) to gain access to WIFE via a web browser, see more info on last page.
+External Access) to gain access to WIFE via a web browser.

 - In some cases to stream QuickTime-playable content (requires QuickTime to be installed).

-NOTE: Since version 6.0 there is a this new feature for the “Legacy Http Settings” called “Automatically Add Web Client Port To “URL To Server”” (by default enabled / checked):
+Since v6.0 there is a this new feature for the “Legacy Http Settings” called “Automatically Add Web Client Port To “URL To Server”” (by default enabled / checked).

 Among other things, it's used for building the invitation links that are sent through email to e.g. Contact type “Resources”.
 The problem was that it automatically appended the Web Client's Port to the URL.
 And that didn't work well if you wanted to run the Web Client on one port (for example 26000), but use the firewall to route from another port (for example 80) to it.
 The invitation emails would always have port 26000 in them.Now you can just go to "Server Setup > General > Legacy HTTP Settings", click the little pop-up and uncheck "Automatically Add Web Client Port To 'URL To Server'".